uktrade/platform-tools/README.md

 #### Domains

-Domains are where the business logic for a given command lives.
+Domains are where the business logic for a given Command lives.

 Each Domain is a class.